The history of Quarry Bank

 As Samuel's business enterprise grew he acquired several other mills, all of which were passed down to his sons.
 Robert Hyde Greg inherited Quarry Bank Mill, which was passed down to Alexander Carlton Greg, who donated it to the National Trust in 1939.

 Born in Ireland in 1758, Samuel went on to found Quarry Bank Mill in 1784 and built up an extensive cotton empire.
 He had a large family with his wife Hannah, and passed on his business to his sons when he died in 1834.

 Hannah Greg was Samuel's wife and was incredibly influential in providing a greater level of care for the workers and apprentices.
-Find out more about her work and pick up a copy of David Seker's new book A Lady of Letters in our shop.
+Find out more about her work and pick up a copy of David Seker's book A Lady of Cotton in our shop.

 Robert Hyde Greg

 Robert Hyde Greg was Samuel's son and he took over Quarry Bank Mill in 1834 upon Samuel's death.
 He brought many technological innovations to the mill, and was the figurehead of the family business for nearly 40 years.

 Edward Hyde Greg

 Edward was the third owner of Quarry Bank Mill and had a great many hobbies including collecting fossils and bird eggs, as well as hunting and shooting.

 Robert had a varied career as the owner of Quarry Bank Mill, as a soldier in the First World War and later as a magistrate.